mitchellmunderwood/Work-Scheduler/README.md

 ### Live

-Work Scheduler is currently deployed with Deployment. <a href="https://mitchellmunderwood.github.io/Work-Scheduler">Go to Live</a>.
+Work Scheduler is currently deployed with Github. <a href="https://mitchellmunderwood.github.io/Work-Scheduler">Go to Live</a>.
 <br/>

 ### Gallery